elastio/bon/website/guide/patterns/into-conversions-in-depth.md

 ::: tip The Rules of `Into`

-1. The code where the builder is supposed to be *used* is not performance sensitive.
+1. The code where the builder is supposed to be *used* is not performance-sensitive.
 2. The builder is going to be used with literal values a lot or require wrapping the values.

 :::